Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The idea is when a user consumes too much bandwidth, the other user’s browsing experience is affected.
 Although customers may argue otherwise on a dedicated service, this has been a norm for years in Nepal.
 If you have felt a lag in internet speed around 6 to 9 or beyond, it is FUP throttling your speed to maintain uniform service for all during peak hours.

 It is necessary to keep track of your internet usage.
 Worldlink just like any other ISP may contact, warn or completely throttle your connection upon extreme use.
 So to facilitate users to check on their FUP status, Worldlink has its own app.

 Download the app on your mobile phone, log in with your assigned id and password.
-Then scroll below, you will see FUP count.
-If the colour is green, you are consuming bandwidth within the limit, and you are fine.
+Then scroll below, you will see the FUP count.
+If the color is green, you are consuming bandwidth within the limit, and you are fine.
 But if you have exceeded the daily usage limit, it will turn yellow, and you should be on alert.

 A normal user would never have to come across FUP as they mostly surf Facebook, surf some YouTube videos, and google some pages and visit sites.
 But those who are heavy internet users, who share large videos on the internet, use torrents regularly, they may experience some restrictions someday.